ItsCentu/Bible-Study/Experiences/Experiences.md

 Yet for those who truly follow, for those who act in faith, many true believers will find that as they draw closer to God, the harder their lives become.
 Do not be afraid, our God, our Father, is with us already paving the way.
 Use your ultimate weapon, your faith, do not waver in the eyes of evil; instead, believe and pray.
 This life is but a timer, the timer to eternity.
 Hold your cross high, do not fall; believe and you will never fall from God's holy place.
 Instead, believe, and someday you will fly.
 (3)

 Fellow follower and believer of God, or lord, be careful with what you say.
 Words were given by God; however, your words are dependent on how you use the gift of God that is Free Will.
 The tongue is a serpent, which can either break or build up others.
 (James 3:5–10) Instead, tame that snake and use it to spread the great word of God.
 Assist others, and bring them close.
 Encourage, and pray.
 Instead of being a snake, be the morning dove.
 The shining star in the blackness of space.
 (4)

+Friends, I understand that is is hard to fight temptation, but we must if we want to stay on God's holy ground.
+Cut off what ever that is making you sin, and go and sin no more.
+To truly repent, is to turn away from what is causing you to sin, so you do not fall into any longer.
+Do not let it control your life.
+Is it not by God's graciousness that he allows free will?
+So why do you let temptation guide you away?
+Take control, be disciplined, and sin no more.
+(5)